poweradmin/poweradmin/README.md

         include fastcgi_params;
     }

+    # Deny access to .htaccess and .htpasswd files for security reasons
     location ~ /\.ht {
         deny all;
     }
 }
 ```

 After this, make sure to reload the configuration files and that everything is present.
-Then you can navigate to the installed system in your browser
+Then you can navigate to the
+installed system in your browser

 * Visit http(s)://HOSTNAME/install/ and follow the installation steps.
 * Once the installation is complete, remove the `install` folder.